-Each field survey team will have a GPS (Trimble XT) receiver with a data dictionary, paper data sheets, and a field kit containing identification (ID) tags, calipers, mirrors, handheld radios (has to be compatible so that all teams are able to communicate with each other and so that DCP staff can also communicate when we are out in the field), thermometers (with 2% or $\pm$ 4°F/2°C), kestrels, clipboards, pens, flagging, epoxy, gloves, bleach, Q-tips, batteries, camera, and toothpicks.
+Each field survey team will have a GPS (Trimble XT) receiver with a data dictionary, paper data sheets, and a field kit containing identification (ID) tags, calipers, mirrors, handheld radios (has to be compatible so that all teams are able to communicate with each other and so that DCP staff can also communicate out in the field), thermometers (with 2% or $\pm 4^{\circ}F/2^{\circ}C$ ), kestrels, clipboards, pens, flagging, epoxy, gloves, disinfectant, Q-tips, batteries, camera, and tooth-picks.

-The data sheets and data dictionary will be created by the DCP staff and distributed to field survey crews.
+The data sheets and data dictionary will be created by the DCP staff and provided consultant for field survey crews.
 Data dictionary files will be provided and the contractor must upload the data dictionary to each GPS Trimble XT receiver.